djcasper1975/Meshify/README.md

-MeshChat 1.0 is a lightweight web-based chat application designed to run on ESP32 microcontrollers using a mesh network.
+Meshify is a lightweight web-based chat application designed to run on ESP32 microcontrollers using a mesh network.
 This project leverages the painlessMesh library to create a self-healing, self-configuring WiFi mesh network, allowing nodes to communicate without relying on a traditional WiFi router.
 Users can send and receive messages over the mesh network, view connected nodes, and interact with other participants through a simple web interface hosted on the ESP32.

 Features
 Mesh Networking: Uses painlessMesh to create a dynamic, decentralized WiFi mesh network.